MainakMallick/ManiSkill/README.md

 **Challenges and Comments:**
 - Stabilization required tuning batch size and warmup steps.
-- As per the issue provided [here](https://github.com/haosulab/ManiSkill/issues/882) there should be 700 episodes but I could found only 451 in total.
+- As per the issue provided [here](https://github.com/haosulab/ManiSkill/issues/882) there should be 700 demonstartions but I could found only 451 in total.
-- Faced challenging situation while cresting the rgbd.h5 file in the h5 file dense reward was initially not getting genrated, so there was no improvement, there was a just a success failure boolean.
+- Faced challenging situation while creating the trajectory.rgb.pd_ee_delta_pos.physx_cuda.h5 file from the trajectory.none.pd_joint_delta_pos.physx_cuda.h5 file, dense reward was initially not getting genrated,  there was a just a success failure boolean, as a result so there was no improvement while training.
 Fixed it by explicitly passing reward mode as dense while generating the data.

 **Results and Plots:**
 Below are snapshots of training metrics visualized using Weights & Biases: